laravel-streams/streams-core/docs/en/hooks.md

 <a name="introduction"></a>
 ## Introduction

-A hook is a method in Pyro of adding functionality to a class without having to extend it.
+A hook is a method in PyroCMS of adding functionality to a class without having to extend it.
 This is especially helpful when you would need to extend or decorate a class multiple times with different extending behaviors.
 This way, you can leave the class as is, and still extend the classes abilities from different locations.

 The `\Anomaly\Streams\Platform\Traits\Hookable` trait makes it easy to register and call hooks on anything from anywhere.